SashaKYotoz/Unseen_World/README.md

 Currently plans for versions:

+- Make complete version for Fabric(upcoming v0.3 of UW) and port it to 1.21+
 - Port mod to NeoForge and support 1.21+ versions of game

 The mod is translated into 2 languages: